Sign up for this email series:

 You can make a plan to reach out to friends or loved ones by phone or video chat to minimize feelings of isolation.
 If at any point your stress or anxiety become overwhelming, it is important to contact your health care providers.
 They can help you find better ways to manage stress.

-As always, MyHeartDiseaseTeam offers a support group of more than 29,000 other people facing heart disease, always available online.
-Here are some recent conversations about delayed care for heart disease during the COVID-19 pandemic:
+As always, MyHeartDiseaseTeam offers a support group of more than 36,000 other people facing heart disease, always available online.

 Have you experienced delays in surgeries, tests, or other scheduled care due to the coronavirus pandemic?
 How are you coping with stress and uncertainty related to delays?
 Comment below or post about your experiences on MyHeartDiseaseTeam.